AnthonyLucas412/EasyShop/README.md

 Express gratitude towards those who provided help, guidance, or resources:

-- Thank you to [Mentor's Name] for continuous support and guidance.
+I would like to give a special thanks to Abirami, Demond,  Ben, Amoni, Manvir, Bre, Alexis & Pratik for helping me with this project.
-- A special thanks to all teammates for their dedication and teamwork.
+Also would like to give a shoutout to Mr.Raymond for always helping as well.